If They Knew

-If They Knew is the debut album by Australian singer and DJ Kaz James.
-It was released in Australia and New Zealand in October 2008.
+If They Knew is the debut solo album by Australian singer and DJ Kaz James.
+It was released in Australia and New Zealand in October 2008, after Bodyrockers split up in 2007.

 James spent over a year working on the material for If They Knew.
 He stated in an interview that he recorded and mixed the tracks in the UK, Australia and Los Angeles before putting the finishing touches on the music in New York City.
 He described the music as "not about dance music so much as it's about music that people can dance to."